-With its revised compensation system for the Managing Board and in line with regulatory requirements and feedback from various stakeholders, Siemens has further enhanced its level of transparency and already implemented this in the Compensation Report for fiscal year 2019.
-Shareholders and other stakeholders should always be able to understand clearly how the system for compensating Managing Board members helps implement the Company’s strategy and fosters its sustainable development.
+Siemens attaches great importance to a high degree of transparency in connection with reporting on the compensation of the Managing Board.
+Shareholders and other stakeholders should always be able to understand clearly how the compensation system for the Managing Board members helps implement the Company’s strategy and fosters its sustainable development.

-In the future, the Compensation Report will include the relevant performance criteria for the following fiscal year’s Bonus, together with the corresponding key figures.
-The key figures for the Siemens ESG/Sustainability Index that have been selected for the respective tranche of Stock Awards will also be published.
+Furthermore, the compensation report for the fiscal year ended provides an outlook on the relevant performance criteria and the corresponding key performance indicators for the bonus of the following fiscal year.
+The key performance indicators for the Siemens internal ESG/Sustainability index that have been selected for the respective tranche of Stock Awards are also published.

-Disclaimer: The information on this website describes the substantial changes to the compensation system for the Managing Board of Siemens AG and the manner in which the revised system has been applied in fiscal year 2020.
-A detailed and authoritative description of the revised system can be found in the Notice of Annual Shareholders’ Meeting 2020 under Agenda Item 6 “To resolve on the approval of the system of compensation for the members of the Managing Board”.
+Disclaimer: The information on this website describes the key elements of the compensation system for the Managing Board of Siemens AG and the manner in which the system has been applied in fiscal year 2021.
+A detailed and authoritative description of the compensation system can be found in the Notice of Annual Shareholders’ Meeting 2020 under Agenda Item 6 “To resolve on the approval of the system of compensation for the members of the Managing Board”.